peter-mcconnell/petermcconnell.com/content/posts/linux_networking.md

 ToC = true
 +++

-Ever wondered how `docker compose` lets you communicate with other services?
+Ever wondered how `docker compose` lets you communicate between services?
 This article takes a high level look at network namespaces, Dockers internal DNS and Docker bridge.

 Network namespaces are a powerful feature in Linux that allows for the isolation of network stacks, creating multiple virtual networks on a single host.
 This concept is particularly useful for scenarios such as containerization, where each container needs its own independent network stack.
 In this article we'll take a look at how `docker` / `docker compose` utilize this technology to grant containers network isolation and also take a look at how docker handles cross-container networking.